cyanel-it/tp-webdev-front/README.md

 ### Tips & help

+> Stay focus on feature and content, not design.
+When your feature work, begin to make this beautiful :)

 - How to build your first page: https://www.alsacreations.com/article/lire/1374-html5-structure-globale-document.html
 - How to organize a page structure: https://www.alsacreations.com/article/lire/1376-html5-section-article-nav-header-footer-aside.html
-- First, stay focus on feature and content, not design.
-When your feature work, begin to make this beautiful :)
-- Colors in mock above have been arbitrary choosen
+- Many examples of HTML elements to copy/paste, very useful: https://www.w3schools.com/html/

 ## 3 - Implement the search form